cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/terraform.md

   * `resource_config`:
     * `plugins`: List of plugins to download and install.
-    * `use_existing_resource`: A boolean that indicates if the user want use pre-exising installation of terraform , that will skip the installation , but will download the plugins that are specified under `plugins`.
+    * `use_existing_resource`: A boolean that indicates if the user want to use pre-existing installation of terraform , that will skip the installation , but will download the plugins that are specified under `plugins`.
 The default value is false.
     * `installation_source`: Location to download the Terraform installation from.
 Ignored if 'use_existing_resource' is true.
 The default value is: `https://releases.hashicorp.com/terraform/0.13.3/terraform_0.13.3_linux_amd64.zip`.

 # Example